puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     mount-point and defines number of NETCONF RPCs in history for dry-run mount-point.
 Value 0 disables dry-run functionality (it is default value).
-- **netconf-node-topology:customization-factory** - Specification of
+- **netconf-node-topology:custom-connector-factory** - Specification of the custom NETCONF
-    the custom NETCONF connector factory.
-For example, if device doesn't support candidate data-store, this parameter should be set to 'netconf-customization-alu-ignore-candidate' string.
+    connector factory.
+For example, if device doesn't support candidate data-store, this parameter should be set to 'netconf-customization-alu-ignore-candidate' string (default value is "default").
 - **netconf-node-topology:edit-config-test-option** - Specification of
     the test-option parameter in the netconf edit-config message.
     Possible values are 'set', 'test-then-set' or 'test-only'.
 If the